Flower drawing tutorials to decorate your bullet journal layouts

 Combining flower drawings

 So you have drawing individual flowers down, which is amazing!
 You may want to create floral banners or bouquets in your bullet journal spreads.
-While the concepts of drawing the flowers are relatively similar, there are some key differences in how to lay out the flowers next to each other.
+While the concepts of drawing the flowers are relatively similar, there are some key differences in how to lay out the flower doodles next to each other.

 How to Draw Flowers in a Bunch